 YOU are what makes these memories magical

-I hope this piece assured you that making a leprechaun trap doesn’t have to be costly in time or money; it’s simply an activity for you and your little ones to use your own devices to create a plan and find joy when it doesn’t pan out exactly as expected.
+I hope this piece assured you that making a leprechaun trap doesn’t have to be costly in time or money.
+It’s simply an activity to use your own devices to create a plan and find joy when it doesn’t pan out exactly as expected.